 - I have helped a number of families and individuals through adversity in their lives.

-- I have provided countless transport assistance to players to ensure they could get to and from training and matches.
+- I have provided countless transport assistance to players to ensure they could get to and from training and matches, where parents cannot manage to do so.

 The Community Forum